kevando/chaz-app/documentation/ONBOARDING.md

 ### How chaz implements this
 link to ui video.
+link to reducer of all the onboarding steps

 chaz expands into several steps, each with two messages: a notification of the current state